fajrikornel/go-todoapp/README.md

 - Metrics monitoring:
 ```
-1. Visit prometheus UI on localhost:9090
+1. Visit Grafana UI on localhost:3000
-2. Query the metrics using PromQL
+2. For first time login, use `admin` user with the password as `admin` and change the password.
+3. Add a new Grafana data source as Prometheus type with the URL as http://prometheus:9090
+4. You can then add dashboards according to the metrics available in the app
 ```